EliasGit2017/alt-ergo-docker-images/README.md

 * the alt-ergo binary (corresponding to the version specified in the tag) and the GNU Multiple Precision Arithmetic Library `gmp-dev`.

 The default user is named `iamproof` and has no sudo rights (as sudo is not installed in the current version ).
-You can however launch your container with the option `--user=root` to install the alpine packages you wish to add.
+You can however launch your container with the option `--user=root` to install the alpine packages you wish to add while using the container.

 ##### GUI image : image(s) tagged with `*-gui` **(X11 only)**